keegankelsey/stocks_etl/README.md

 ## 1. src/generate_stock_symbol_lists.py

 There are now several APIs that return summary stock data, *if* you happen to know the stock symbol.
-However, if you are not interested in any particular company and want to perform a global analysis of trading data, there are few APIs that list all stocks serviced.
-Here, we use [www.nasdaq.com](http://www.nasdaq.com/) to access full lists of stock symbols from three exchanges; NASDAQ, AMEX and NYSE.
-The returned list, stock symbols from more than 6,000 companies, may then be used as input to downstream API calls.
+However, most financial API services do not simply list all serviced stocks, and if you don't know the stock symbol it is difficult to know where to look for data.
+This poses a problem if you want to perform a global analysis of trading data, or mine data for hidden relationships.
+To circumvent this problem, we use [www.nasdaq.com](http://www.nasdaq.com/) to access full lists of stock symbols from three exchanges; NASDAQ, AMEX and NYSE.
+The returned list, stock symbols from more than 6,000 companies, may then be used as input to downstream API calls for collecting historical or real-time quotes.

 ***Example 1:*** Extract sorted list of stock symbols from NASDAQ, AMEX and NYSE.
 ```